Schengen Travel Insurance 2026: €50,000 Coverage Required

 - Age 75+: 5x+ normal price, some providers won't insure

-Recommended for seniors: Allianz and AXA have better senior rates.
+Recommended for seniors: Allianz and AXA tend to have better senior rates.
+EKTA is also worth checking — they may offer competitive pricing depending on your age bracket.

 Already Have Insurance (Credit Card, Home Country)